olcf/hpc-system-test-wg/events/cug2026workshop/working-groups/WorksEnergy.md

 - **Challenges:**
   - From and sys admin or support team point of view : have access to all measures :  cdu, switch, ssd, filesystem, cooloing ...
-  - Accuracy of measure to diagnosis
+  - Accuracy of measure to diagnosis.
+For example the dsitribution of jobs, apps can be very different ; the workload is not stable
   - The granularity is one a point we have to deal with
+  -

 - **Differences between sites:** Users can or cannot have acces to config file to cap the power or the frequency
 -